Shelley Sutherland

-Michelle "Shelley" Sutherland (née Webb) is a fictional character from the Australian soap opera Home and Away, portrayed by actress Paula Forrest.
+Michelle "Shelley" Sutherland (also Webb) is a fictional character from the Australian soap opera Home and Away, portrayed by actress Paula Forrest.
 She first appeared in the episode airing on from 19 June 2000 and departed in the finale of 2002.
 She made sporadic returns in 2003 and 2004.
 She made her final appearance on 28 October 2009.

 Casting

+The character is part of the five-strong Sutherland family introduced as the new owners of the Summer Bay Caravan Park.
+Forrest was delighted to join the cast as matriarch Shelley, saying "It's wonderful.
+I was aware of the show before I started working on it, but I didn't appreciate how big it all was."
+Forrest received helpful advice from Debra Lawrence, who played caravan park owner Pippa Ross.
+Shelley's husband Rhys Sutherland (Michael Beckley) often loses his temper, but Shelley is "always ready to step in and smooth things over."
+Forrest said that things go wrong for the family from the moment they arrive, including the power going out and one of the twins being bitten by a spider.

 In 2009, Forrest made a brief return to the serial as Shelley in order to facilitate her on-screen daughter, Kirsty's (Christie Hayes) departure.

 Storylines

 Shelley arrives in Summer Bay with her husband Rhys (Michael Beckley) and their three teenage daughters, Dani (Tammin Sursok), Kirsty and Jade (Kate Garven) after purchasing Summer Bay House and the caravan park from Pippa Ross (Debra Lawrence).
 Shortly after arriving, Shelley starts work as a counsellor at the Sarah McKay drop-in centre.
 One of her first cases is Brodie Hanson (Susie Rugg), a teenage runaway who has fled her abusive mother.
 Shelley takes Brodie home and she and Rhys later foster her.

 Geoff (John Sheerin), Shelley's father arrives in the bay with news that he is separating from her mother, Avril (Suzanne Dudley) and brings his new girlfriend, Linda with him, which causes friction.
 When a storm occurs and Geoff goes missing, Shelley begins to think the worst and feels guilty after arguing with him.
 Geoff is found safe and sound and they resume their relationship.
 Avril arrives and she and Geoff decide to give their marriage another chance and leave.

 When Dani is raped by Kane Phillips (Sam Atwell), Shelley supports her and the case goes to court.
 Kane, however is found not guilty.
 The following Year, Kane returns as a deckhand aboard a cruise ship during the Bay's sesquicentennial celebrations.
 The boat sinks and Shelley and Kirsty are marooned with Kane on an island.
 Shelley is almost attacked by a snake but Kane saves her.
 Kirsty later develops an attraction to Kane that puts strain on the family.